 If your provider recommends that you get a vaccine, in most cases it will be covered by your Part D plan.
 Part D plans must include most commercially available vaccines on their formularies, including the vaccine for shingles (herpes zoster).
-The only exceptions are flu, pneumonia, and hepatitis B vaccinations, which are covered by Part B.
+The only exceptions are flu, pneumonia, hepatitis B, and COVID-19 vaccinations, which are covered by Part B.

 The amount you pay for your vaccine may vary depending on where you get vaccinated.
 Be sure to check your plan’s coverage rules and see where you can get your vaccine at the lowest cost.
 Typically, you will pay the least for your vaccinations at: